Noaha33/RothIRACalc/README.md

 # RothIRACalc
-Roth IRA calculator with inflation
+Roth IRA calculator with inflation for Steenjamin and Nick Run Main File and choose condition